 Can I use my phone while driving?

-If you are driving a vehicle you may use a phone only with a hands-free set-up.
-If your vehicle is stationary you may use your handset.
+If you are driving a vehicle you may use a phone, tablet or music player only with a hands-free set-up.
+If your vehicle is stationary you may use these handheld.

 Handsets and motorised vehicles

 Are you the driver of a motor vehicle, moped, scooter or motorised mobility vehicle?
-You are not allowed to hold a phone while driving.
-This includes sending or reading a text message.
+You are not allowed to hold a phone, navigation system, tablet or music player while driving.
 You are also not allowed to hold your phone in place between your shoulder and your ear.

 You may use your phone handset in a parked or stationary vehicle

 You may use your handset if your car is parked or stationary (for example if you are stopped in a traffic jam or at a red light).

 Penalties for using a phone handset while driving